Writing

 The backlog used to be where ideas went to wait.
 Sometimes patiently.
 Sometimes forever.

-In an AI-native workflow, the backlog can become more alive.
+With AI in the workflow, the backlog can become more alive.
 Not a junk drawer.
 Not a graveyard.
-A living product intelligence system that keeps changing as research, data, product usage, technical constraints, design-system patterns, and customer evidence change.
+A product intelligence system that keeps changing as research, data, product usage, technical constraints, design-system patterns, and customer evidence change.

 A good backlog item should be able to carry more than a title and a priority.
 It can carry the user journey moment, the evidence, the source, the confidence level, the related schema object, the design-system implication, the AI risk, the measurement plan, and the reason it matters now.